-Mortality of LASA respondents is reported through family members.
+Mortality of LASA respondents is reported by the Municipal Personal Records Database (BRP formerly: GBA) or through family members.
 By using date of birth, LASA mortality data is linked with mortality data of Statistics Netherlands (Centraal Bureau voor de Statistiek, CBS) to check the LASA mortality data and attain the cause of death.
 In addition, cause of death is obtained from Statistics Netherlands.
 Statistics Netherlands obtains this through an obligatory reporting system in the Netherlands, through which the treating doctor or the municipal coroner of a deceased person is obligated to send a cause of death form (B-statement) to the Register of Births, Marriages, and Deaths of the municipality where the death occurred.
 This is then sent directly to CBS, since the B-statement is collected for statistical purposes only.
 The causes of death recorded in the B-statement are translated into codes according to the International Classification of Diseases and Related Health Problems (ICD) of the World Health Organization (WHO).
 When the cause is not recoded clearly, written or telephone enquiries are made by Statistics Netherlands.

 Primary and Secondary cause of death